Neurological Assessment and GCS

 The patient is assessed and scored in three areas:

-The highest possible score is a 15, which reflects an individual who is fully alert, aware and orientated, whereas the lowest possible score is a 3 and reflects an unconscious individual.
+The highest possible score is 15, which reflects an individual who is fully alert, aware and orientated, whereas the lowest possible score is 3 and reflects an unconscious individual.

-Because the GCS is widely known, it is a quick way to communicate a patients neurological status and provides a standardised assessment of an indivdual’s neurological functioning.
+Because the GCS is widely known, it is a quick way to communicate a patient’s neurological status and provides a standardised assessment of their neurological functioning.
 However, there can be some inconstancies with its use.